IcarusCoding/FocusriteGlobalMute/Readme.md

 # FocusriteGlobalMute
+> ⚠️ **This project is currently in a discontinued state due to time reasons and therefore archived for the moment** ⚠️

 Adds a global mute function to a predefined macro button and visualizes the mute state on a focusrite audio interface.

 ## Features